Teradata/python-driver/README.md

 `.rowcount`

-Read-only attribute indicating the number of rows returned from, or affected by, the current SQL statement.
+Read-only `int` attribute indicating the number of rows returned from, or affected by, the current SQL statement.

 <a id="CursorMethods"></a>